ouvroir/IIIF/documentation/righettino-archive.md

   - [Visual essays](https://dev.visual-essays.app/)
   - [Juncture](https://juncture-digital.org/)

 None of the tools described above have enough customization possiblities in term of user interaction.
-Experimentations with these tools may be find in the [IIIF github repository](https://github.com/ouvroir/IIIF/tree/main/documentation/exhibition_guided_tour) of lab Ouvroir.
+Experimentations with these tools may be found in the [IIIF github repository](https://github.com/ouvroir/IIIF/tree/main/documentation/exhibition_guided_tour) of lab Ouvroir.

 - IIIF viewers

   - [Universal Viewer](https://universalviewer.io/) - not flexible enough in terms of interactions
   - [Mirado](https://github.com/IIIF/mirador) - not flexible enough in terms of interactions
   - [Diva.js](https://diva.simssa.ca/) - could not install (documentation missing)
   - [Canvas Panel](https://iiif-canvas-panel.netlify.app/) - still in beta when tested.
-Important features were missing from the package (critical: display of svg annotations).
-Should have been the prefered option since its designed is more friendly with modern web developpement tools/framework.
-Interface is straight forward and easy to use.
-A extended review can be found on the [IIIF repository](https://github.com/ouvroir/IIIF/blob/main/documentation/viewers/canvas-panel.md)
+Important features were missing from the package (e.g., critical display of svg annotations).
+Should have been the prefered option because its designed is more compatible and easy to use with modern web development tools/framework.
+Interface is straightforward and easy to use.
+An extended review can be found on the [IIIF repository](https://github.com/ouvroir/IIIF/blob/main/documentation/viewers/canvas-panel.md)
   - [OpenSeaDragon](https://openseadragon.github.io/)